Siv3D/siv3d.docs/en-us/docs/index.md

 ## Streamlining Game and Application Development with C++
-Rich classes and functions for 2D/3D graphics rendering, audio playback, input handling, physics simulation, image processing, AI, network communication, and other essential features for practical software development are provided.
+Siv3D provides a rich set of classes and functions for 2D/3D graphics, audio, input handling, physics, image processing, AI, networking, and all the essentials for developing practical software.

 Unlike commercial game engines such as Unity and Unreal Engine, Siv3D doesn't require proprietary editors or scripts, allowing you to complete games and applications using pure C++ code only.